RaspAP/raspap-webgui/README.md

 **Note:** This option is disabled until you configure your system as a wireless client.
 For a device operating in [managed mode](https://docs.raspap.com/faq/#headless) without an `eth0` connection, this configuration must be enabled [_before_ a reboot](https://docs.raspap.com/ap-sta/).

 ## Support us
-RaspAP is free software, but powered by your support.
-If you find RaspAP useful for your personal or commercial projects, [become a GitHub sponsor](https://github.com/sponsors/RaspAP/) and get access to exclusive features in the [Insiders Edition](https://github.com/sponsors/RaspAP/).
+RaspAP is free software, but powered by _your_ support.
+If you find RaspAP useful for your personal or commercial projects, [become an Insider](https://github.com/sponsors/RaspAP/) and get early access to exclusive features in the [Insiders Edition](https://docs.raspap.com/insiders/).

 ## Manual installation
 Detailed manual setup instructions are provided [on our documentation site](https://docs.raspap.com/manual/).